Don Goodman, Expert in Successful Job Search

 Once you have completed your resume and BEFORE you distribute it, you need to optimize your LinkedIn profile.
 This is crucial because, according to an April, 2011 Society of Human Resource Management (SHRM) survey, 95% of employers and virtually every recruiter will look you up on LinkedIn before calling you.

-- 5 Ways to Optimize Keywords for a More Powerful LinkedIn Profile
+- 7 Best Ways for IT Professionals to Optimize Keywords for a More Powerful LinkedIn Profile

 LinkedIn is the monster.com of the 21st century.
 More than 85% of employers will "source" (find) people through LinkedIn.